-Detailed information of the 2018 Series A Revenue Bonds is shown in Note 9.
+Detailed information of the 2018 Series A Revenue Bonds is shown on page 54 through 55 under Note 9.

 Advances from the Regional Water Division to the Santa Clarita Water Division are to provide funds for the issuance of the 2020 Series B Revenue Bonds.
-Detailed information of the 2020 Series B Revenue Bonds is in Note 9.
+Detailed information of the 2020 Series B Revenue Bonds is shown on page 54 through 55 under Note 9.